-- University of Massachusetts, Amherst with Meal Malade
+- 3rd Place: University of Massachusetts, Amherst with Meal Malade

 Theme: Vegetable oil processing is a growing industry in Africa.
 The filter cake from oil processing (defatted soy meal and sunflower meal) is a low value by-product which is typically sold at a reduced price to the animal feed industry.
 Develop products using these low value oil industry by-products that could be commercialized for human consumption.
 Consider stability, shelf life, food safety and consumer cost issues as you identify these products.

 - 1st Place: California Polytechnic State University San Luis Obispo, Amma Mamas

 - 3rd Place: Rutgers University, Soy-sunsation